In 2003, Craig and I set off on the backpacking adventure of a lifetime. Five months of independent travel from Uganda to South Africa.

 The world’s biggest waterfall is probably on everybody’s bucket list.
 It’s a mesmerizing and beautiful place.

 Victoria Falls is named a Place of Peace.
 I did not read the plaque that stated this until after I traipsed along her ridges with the feeling surrounding me that I was walking amongst a deeply spiritual and peaceful place.

 When David Livingstone first walked out of the jungle and stumbled upon the falls he wrote, “On sights as beautiful as this, angels in their flights must have gazed.”
 1.7km of gushing waterfall thundering into the deep gorge below is truly a sight worth gazing at.

 Take time to let the spray from ‘Mosi-oa-Tunya’ soak into your skin.
 Walk up and down the cliff face, stand further back into the forest so you can see and feel her ‘smoke that thunders.’

 We spent Christmas Day here in 2003 and it was so memorable.
 On Christmas Eve, we went on a boat cruise on the Zambezi River with some local Zimbabweans and then during the day sat beside her thundering smoke to a delicious lunch.

-Make Vic Falls an experience, not just a badge of honour.
+Make Victoria Falls an experience, not just a badge of honor.